Perse Ende

 Persatuan Sepakbola Ende, commonly known as Perse Ende, is an Indonesian football club based in Ende, East Nusa Tenggara.
 They currently compete in the Liga 4 and their homeground is Marilonga Stadium.

+Rivalry

+Perse's main rivalry is with fellow Flores club PSN Ngada.
+Their matches frequently take place in the El Tari Memorial Cup, the most prestigious and largest football tournament in the province of East Nusa Tenggara.
+Their rivalry features fast-paced, hard-fought play, as well as clashes between players and officials of both clubs and their respective supporters.